cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 To spin up the stack (with default settings) please follow the instructions below:

-1. Open the Workspace in this folder in VSCode (or go to the `stack-manager` directory in a `bash` terminal).
+1. Open the Workspace in the `Deploy/stacks/dynamic` directory in VSCode (or go to the `stack-manager` subdirectory within it in a `bash` terminal).

 2. Create two files called `postgis_password` and `geoserver_password` in the `stack-manager/inputs/secrets/` directory.
 Populate the files with the intended passwords for postgis and geoserver, respectively.